SeamusFinlayson/Bubbles-for-Owlbear-Rodeo/README.md

 This extension provides a simple way to track:

-- Hit Points
+- Current Hit Points
-- Maximum Hit Points
+- Hit Point Maximum
 - Temporary Hit Points
 - and Armor Class